-- The technologist will hold a transducer on your chest to obtain different views of the heart.
+- The technician will hold a transducer on your chest to obtain different views of the heart.

 - Sound waves are sent through the transducer and are reflected off the various structures of the heart to produce an image on the monitor.

-- The transducer must be pressed firmly against your chest, in order to obtain quality images and this pressure may be uncomfortable.
+- The transducer must be pressed firmly against your chest, in order to obtain quality images, this pressure may be uncomfortable.

 - You may be asked to change your position or hold your breath at times during the test in order to take images of different areas of your heart.